18F/uswds-jekyll/README.md

    ```

-1. Check that css is referencing `main.css`
+1. Check that css is referencing `uswds-theme.css`

 ## Development